-1993 In order to get a review from Frank Rich of the New York Times before he leaves, Tony Kushner opens his Angels in America: Perestroika at the Walter Kerr Theatre tonight.
+1993 In order to get a review from Frank Rich of the New York Times before he leaves, Tony Kushner's Angels in America: Perestroika opens at the Walter Kerr Theatre.
 Rich, who is known for raving about the first part of the play, is leaving his post soon, to be succeeded by a reviewer known for not being enthusiastic about the piece.
 When the review comes out, the play is defined as a "true millennial work of art."
 Perestroika runs in repertory with Millennium Approaches and runs for 216 performances.

-2005 A film adaptation of the musical Rent opens today, featuring most of the original Broadway cast.
+2005 A film adaptation of the musical Rent opens, featuring most of the original Broadway cast.

-2005 Also today, Constance Cummings, the Seattle-born actress who made a name for herself on stage and screen in the U.S. and England, and won a 1979 Tony Award for Best Actress in a Play for portraying a stroke victim whose world—and speech—is broken in Wings, dies at age 95 in Oxfordshire, England.
+2005 Constance Cummings, the Seattle-born actor who made a name for herself on stage and screen in the U.S. and England, and won a 1979 Tony Award for Best Actress in a Play for portraying a stroke victim whose world—and speech—is broken in Wings, dies at age 95 in Oxfordshire, England.

 2009 Fela!, a biographical musical celebration of Nigerian musical pioneer and political activist Fela Anikulapo-Kuti, opens on Broadway at the Eugene O'Neill Theatre.
 Sahr Ngaujah, who headlined the show's 2008 Off-Broadway premiere, alternates in the title role with Kevin Mambo.

 2014 The long-running, Tony-winning revival of Chicago plays its 7,486th performance, surpassing Cats to become the second longest-running show in Broadway history.
-Ann Reinking, Bebe Neuwirth, James Naughton and Joel Grey—who originated the roles of Roxie Hart, Velma Kelly, Billy Flynn and Amos Hart —each make cameo appearances at various points in the milestone performance.
+Ann Reinking, Bebe Neuwirth, James Naughton, and Joel Grey—who originated the roles of Roxie Hart, Velma Kelly, Billy Flynn, and Amos Hart in the production—each make cameo appearances at various points in the milestone performance.